dfoleypivotal/gcp-pcf-workshop/README.md

 ![](images/image91.png)

 - Next we will install the **om CLI**.
 OM is a tool that helps you configure and deploy tiles to Ops-Manager.
-To find out more about **OM** yiu can access documentation [here](https://github.com/pivotal-cf/om)
+To find out more about **OM** you can access documentation [here](https://github.com/pivotal-cf/om)

 - To install execute the following commands: